-We are part of the Department of Enterprise, Trade and Investment and provide strong government support for business by effectively delivering the Government's economic development strategies.
+We are part of the Department for the Economy and provide strong government support for business by effectively delivering the Government's economic development strategies.

 Invest Northern Ireland is designated as a separate public authority under the FOI Act.
 This means that it is independently responsible for handling requests for information.